H3Former: Hypergraph-based Semantic-Aware Aggregation via Hyperbolic Hierarchical Contrastive Loss for Fine-Grained Visual Classification: Method

 To project a Euclidean feature $z \in \mathbb{R}^d$ into the hyperbolic space, we apply the exponential map at the origin:

 which ensures the mapped point lies on the manifold.
 Distances in this space are computed via:

 \textbf{Hierarchical Tree Embedding.} As illustrated in Fig.~\ref{fig:03} (b), we construct a hierarchical tree to organize the semantic regions obtained from the dynamic hypergraph.
-Specifically, based on feature similarity, region features associated with different hyperedges are progressively merged to form a hierarchy of multi-level representations $\{H^1, H^2, \dots, H^L\}$, where $H^1$ corresponds to the fine-grained features at the lowest level and $H^L$ denotes the most abstract global concepts.
-Formally, given the hyperedge-wise outputs $\{\,\mathbf{X}_{h_1}',\,\mathbf{X}_{h_2}',\,\dots,\,\mathbf{X}_{h_n}'\,\}$ generated by SAAM, the features at each level $\ell$ are obtained by recursively aggregating semantically similar regions:

-where $\mathcal{A}(\cdot)$ denotes a similarity-based aggregation operator that merges region nodes with high semantic affinity.
-This hierarchical organization captures the transition from localized part features to global structural representations, providing a foundation for hierarchical contrastive learning in the subsequent HHCL stage.
+SAAM first produces $M$ hyperedge-level region embeddings through learned token-to-hyperedge association.
+These hyperedge embeddings already encode semantic affinity induced by the token-to-region aggregation process.
+Based on them, we further construct a hierarchical tree representation for HHCL.
+Formally, given the hyperedge-wise outputs $\{\,\mathbf{X}_{h_1}',\,\mathbf{X}_{h_2}',\,\dots,\,\mathbf{X}_{h_n}'\,\}$ generated by SAAM, we denote the initial region embeddings as $H^{1}\in\mathbb{R}^{B\times16\times d}$.
+The next-level representation is obtained by a deterministic hierarchical aggregation operator: